-Here, I am going to try and clarify what i look for in photographs
+Here, I am going to try and clarify what i look for in photographs, and what i can accept to feature as a DD.

 I have noticed that even if i did a folder on my page with all my past DDs, people keep suggesting things that are nowhere near what i enjoy.